40 Sights in Heidelberg, Germany (with Map and Images)

 Obere Burg Sebastian Münster / Bild-PD-alt

-The Upper Castle, also known as the Old Castle, the Old Heidelberg Castle, is an abandoned hilltop castle on the northwest slope of the Königstuhl above Heidelberg Castle in Heidelberg, Germany.
-Like Heidelberg Castle, the complex on today's Klingenteichstraße already existed in the Middle Ages and was largely destroyed on 25 April 1537 by lightning strikes and the associated explosion of stored black powder stocks.
-Today, the site of the castle is essentially covered with the whey cure.
+The Upper Castle, also known as the Old Castle or Burg zu Berge, is a hilltop castle on the northwestern slope of the Königstuhl above Heidelberg Castle.
+Like Heidelberg Castle, the no longer existing complex on today's Klingenteichstraße already existed in the Middle Ages.
+It was demonstrably largely destroyed on 25 April 1537 by a lightning strike with an accompanying explosion due to stored black powder reserves.
+The base area and foundation walls of the former hilltop castle are now mainly built over by the whey cure.

 Wikipedia: Obere Burg (Heidelberg) (DE)